 - Core modules plus weekly thematic huddles;

-- Self-paced courses/modulates (can be adjusted in light of your vocational goals);
+- Self-paced courses/modules (can be adjusted in light of your vocational goals);

 - Gatherings (online or in-person)